TUM-Dev/NavigaTUM/webclient/content/en/about/privacy.md

 To do so, please write an e-mail to us (navigatum (at-symbol) tum.de) and provide the link to your comment.
 In addition, you can also contact the data protection officer listed below and/or the person responsible for data protection.

+#### Navigation - Location

+The data is discarded after the navigation route has been calculated and is therefore not saved.

+#### Map - Location

+The data is not transmitted to our server and is therefore not saved.

 ## Your rights